 - 9. Adjudicators can only mark on evidence that is submitted

-- 10. Adjudicators can award up to 4 marks* per section [sections 2 to 10] based on the quality of presentation to include: presentation in correct order, one lever arch type folder, easy cross referencing system, etc. This amounts to between 4.5% and 5% of total marks [New for 2015].
+- 10. Adjudicators can award up to 2 marks* per section, 20 marks in total [sections 2 to 11] based on the quality of presentation to include: presentation in correct order, one lever arch type folder, easy cross referencing system, etc. This amounts to approximately 2 – 3 per cent of total marks [Amended for 2016].

 * Adjudicators’ discretionary marking does not apply to the following awards: